 Reflecting sustained strong demand for its strategy, CQS New City High Yield Fund (NCYF) has traded at an average premium of 4.9% over the last five years.
 Whilst the discount spiked out in the depths of last year's market trough, it quickly bounced back and NCYF was until very recently trading at premiums in excess of 5%.
 However, it has drifted out to trade around par since February's modest steepening of the yield curve.
-Overall, this steepening should be positive for the bulk of the financials, which make up around 50% of NCYF's portfolio.
-In addition, with an improving outlook for 2021 as COVID-restrictions are eased, there is scope for recovery in some of NCYF's other holdings.
-We think the current lower-than-average rating of the fund may prove to be shortlived and may offer an opportunity.
+The manager says that, overall, this steepening should be positive for the bulk of the financials, which make up around 50% of NCYF's portfolio.
+In addition, with an improving outlook for 2021 as COVID-restrictions are eased, the manager thinks that there could be scope for recovery in some of NCYF's other holdings.
+If so, the current lower-than-average rating of the fund might possibly offer an opportunity.